nogibjj/IDS706_alejandroparedeslatorre_individualproject1/README.md

 This repo contains a brief implementation of basic descriptive metrics for the Boston Housing dataset.
 If you want to use this just refer this to a codespace in github and wait for the devcontainer to execute the Makefile that execute the following: install, format, lint, test.

-According to the requirement it gets added
+According to the requirement we have

 * `Makefile`